-These free OPT OUT items are Denver Health specific bracelets or dog tag necklaces that specify “NO COMBAT STUDY."
-We realize this OPT OUT method is not perfect, as the item worn by the patient may be lost as a result of the mechanism of their traumatic injury.
+These free OPT OUT items were Denver Health specific bracelets or dog tag necklaces that specify “NO COMBAT STUDY."
+The research team realized this OPT OUT method was not perfect, as the item worn by the patient may be lost as a result of the mechanism of their traumatic injury.
 Due to this risk, we recommended patients wear both items (the bracelet and the dog tag necklace) to maximize the ability for the research team to understand the patient’s wishes.

-Once enrolled, researchers informed the legally authorized representative (LAR) or proxy decision maker (PDM) of the research study and obtained consent for further blood samples and data collection.
+Once enrolled, researchers contacted the legally authorized representative (LAR) or proxy decision maker (PDM) to inform them of the research study and obtain consent for further blood samples and data collection.
 The LAR or PDM had the option to refuse further blood and data collection or withdraw from the research study in which case all the data for the patient will be destroyed.

 Research in the emergent setting is very challenging due to the incomplete knowledge of the patients’ condition at the time of enrollment, particularly when the patient is in shock.
 Conducting these studies in the prehospital phase of care is further compounded by suboptimal conditions to evaluate the patient.
 The COMBAT study was a landmark achievement in illustrating that this research can be performed safely under these challenging circumstances.

 About Denver Health